-No. Course Outcomes K-Levels CO1 Describe the structural change in Indian economy, and understand government policies and programs.
+No. Upon Completion of this course, the Students will be able to K-Levels CO1 Describe the structural change in Indian economy, and understand government policies and programs.
 K1 CO2 Express the performance of agricultural and Industrial sector; it helps in developing understanding of the students related to different sectors of Indian Economy.
 K2 CO3 Compute the trends in the economy; it will help in developing the conceptual frame work of government policies and programs. К3 CO4 Analyze the causes and measures of poverty inequalities and unemployment.
 K4 CO5 Evaluate the economic and social issues of the Indian Economy K5